david11yf29/0.Web_Design_Note/README.md

-# Web Design Basics
+# Part1 Web Design Basics & Part2 Javascript

-### Always consider about media queries when designing the website
+## Always consider about media queries when designing the website

+## Part1: Web Design Basics

-## 0. Web Design Elements
+### 0. Web Design Elements
 This is the Jonas' udemy course that I had took for the beginner, and the instructor already listed all the items and resources we will use throught the process.

 [Everything you need for web](http://codingheroes.io/resources/ )